 - Review the financial aid award notification carefully.
-It will specify the TE scholarship amount, duration and conditions of your scholarship, along with details about the institution’s charges.
-It is possible that your total award can include federal and state grants, institutional scholarships (academic and co-curricular).
-Be sure you understand all charges you’re responsible for and any requirements you must meet to maintain the TE scholarship in subsequent years.
+It will specify the TE scholarship amount, duration, and conditions of your scholarship, along with details about the institution's charges.
+Ensure you understand all expenses you're responsible for and any requirements you must meet to maintain the TE scholarship in subsequent years.
+It is possible that your total award can include federal and state grants and institutional scholarships (academic and co-curricular).

-- When you enroll, the IMPORT school will update your export TE Liaison Officer.
-If you withdraw or transfer to another institution, promptly notify the Liaison Officers at the school, you’re leaving and the home institution.
+- The application process starts with the EXPORT TE Liaison Officer.
+The IMPORT school will update your export TE Liaison Officer when you enroll.
+If you withdraw or transfer to another institution, promptly notify the Liaison Officers at the school you're leaving and the home institution.
 Remember, if you decide to transfer to another TE member school, you start over with the application process.
-The application process starts with the EXPORT TE Liaison Officer.
 There is no guarantee that your new school will offer you a TE scholarship.